 - Locate element By Using XPath Locator.

-In this Java Selenium tutorial, we are going to discuss the Class name locator in selenium and also see how with the class name locator we can find elements on a web page.
+In this Java Selenium tutorial, we will discuss the Class name locator in Selenium and also see how we can find elements on a web page with the class name locator.

-To understand this we will try to find out a web element using the Name locator and after finding that element we will enter some text in the textbox.
+To understand this, we will try to find a web element using the Name locator, and after finding that element, we will enter some text in the textbox.

 package com.selenium.practice.locator; import org.openqa.selenium.By; import org.openqa.selenium.WebDriver; import org.openqa.selenium.WebElement; import org.openqa.selenium.chrome.ChromeDriver; public class ClassName_Locator { public static void main(String[] args) throws InterruptedException { WebDriver driver; System.setProperty("webdriver.chrome.driver","Path Of Browser Driver"); driver=new ChromeDriver(); driver.manage().window().maximize(); driver.get("https://softwaretestingo.blogspot.com/2020/08/class-name-locator.html"); Thread.sleep(10000); WebElement nameTextbox=driver.findElement(By.name("email")); //Entering A vlaue In the Text Box nameTextbox.sendKeys("SoftwareTestingo"); Thread.sleep(5000); driver.close(); } }